 Multi-effects pedals (a.k.a. multi-effects processors) for bass are a much more convenient and economical choice for bass players.
-They’re more convenient because you get a lot of effects in one device and they’re more economical because you get a lot of effects for less money.
+They’re more convenient because you get a lot of effects on one device and they’re more economical because you get a lot of effects for less money.
 A low-priced multi-effects pedal could contain 20 or more effects for the same price as some single-effect pedals.

 Multi-effects pedals are digital, unlike many single-effect pedals which are analog.
 Because they are digital, there’s a lot you can do with them.
 Multi-effects processors include presets of different sounds and they also allow you to create and save your own sounds.
-The presets that a multi-effects pedal has could include emulated sounds of well known effects pedals and even amplifiers.
+The presets that a multi-effects pedal has could include emulated sounds of well-known effects pedals and even amplifiers.
 Most multi-effects pedals include an expression pedal which is usually placed on the right.

 The expression pedal can be operated as a wah-wah and/or volume pedal.
 There are also certain multi-effects pedals that allow bassists to jam without a band by including extra features like a built-in drum machine and an input to plug in your MP3 player.